Home

 Contact Us

-At the age of two, in 1878, Ellet and his parents and siblings migrated from Iowa to Mulvane, Sumner County, KS.
+At a young age, in 1878, Ellet and his parents and siblings migrated from Iowa to Mulvane, Sumner County, KS.
 In adulthood, he was of medium height and stout build, with black eyes and light hair.
-He resided in Brookfield, Linn County, MO in 1897.
+By 1897, he had relocated to Brookfield, Linn County, MO.

 On Oct.
-27, 1897, at the age of 23, Ellet married 17-year-old Mary Lynch (1880- ? ), whose parents were emigrants from Ireland.
+27, 1897, at the age of 23, Ellet married 32-year-old Mary Lynch (Feb.
+18, 1865-1951), whose parents John and Mary (Coleman) Lynch were immigrants from Ireland.
 The ceremony was conducted by Rev. P.J.
 Cullen, a Catholic priest in Brookfield.
 News of their marriage was published in the Chariton (MO) Courier.

-They made their home on Hansen Avenue in Brookfield.
+They made their home on Hansen Avenue and West Elliott Street in Brookfield.

 Brookfield's North Main Street, as seen from the underpass